Efficient Alternating Minimization with Applications to Weighted Low Rank Approximation: Introduction

-The study of algorithms for weighted low rank approximation can dated back to~\cite{y41}.
-Gillis and Glineur~\cite{gg11} have shown that the general weighted low rank approximation is NP-hard even if the ground truth matrix is rank $1$.
-The hardness is further enhanced by~\cite{rsw16} by showing that assuming Random Exponential Time Hypothesis, the problem is hard to approximate.
+Algorithmic study for weighted low rank approximation dates back to~\cite{y41}.
+On the computational hardness front,~\cite{gg11} has shown that the general weighted low rank approximation is NP-hard even if the ground truth matrix is rank $1$.
+The hardness is further enhanced by~\cite{rsw16} by showing that assuming the Random Exponential Time Hypothesis, the problem is hard to approximate beyond a constant factor.
 Despite its hardness, many heuristic approaches have been proposed and witnessed many successes.
-For example, Shpak~\cite{s90} implements gradient-based algorithms, while~\cite{lpw97,la03} use the alternating minimization framework.~\cite{sj03} develops algorithm based on expectation-maximization (EM).
+For example,~\cite{s90} implements gradient-based algorithms, while~\cite{lpw97,la03} use the alternating minimization framework.~\cite{sj03} develops algorithm based on expectation-maximization (EM).
 Unfortunately, all these approaches are without provable guarantees.~\cite{rsw16} is the first to provide algorithms with theoretical guarantees.
 They propose algorithms with parameterized complexity on different parameters of $W$, such as the number of distinct columns or low rank.
 In general, these algorithms are not polynomial which is also indicated by their lower bound results.~\cite{bwz19_neurips} subsequently studies the weighted low rank approximation problem with regularization, and they manage to obtain an improved running time depending on the statistical dimension of the input, rather than the rank.
+When one relaxes to a bi-criteria solution with additive error guarantees,~\cite{brw21} provides a greedy algorithm.
+Whenever all entries of the weight matrix are nonzero, Dai shows that it is possible to convert the additive error to multiplicative~\citep{d23}.